 Baseboard moldings hide the expansion gap and protect the wall from getting kicked with feet, scratched with toys, or bumped with the vacuum cleaner.

-Solid wood expands more than an engineered wood floor.
-However, when either floor is a floating floor, they expand across the entire room as one unit.
-A floating floor must move freely over the subfloor.
-When installing any molding or skirting, never attach it to the floor.
+Solid hardwood floor expands more than an engineered wood floor.
+However, when either wood floor is a floating floor, they expand across the entire room as one unit.
+A floating hardwood floor must move freely over the subfloor.
+When installing any molding or skirting, never attach it to the wood floor.
 Nail or glue it to the wall so that the floor is free to slide underneath it.

-Does Your Current Floor Have an Expansion Gap?
+Does Your Current Hardwood Floor Have an Expansion Gap?

 As an Amazon Associate, Easiklip Floors earns from qualifying purchases.
 This helps us provide more great blog content.
 Thank you for your support.